emdupre/git-papers/journal.md

 ## Introduction

-This is a really important problem.
+This is a really important problem (cite: critical reference).